VeriSnip/VeriSnip-Tool/MyLibrary/Notes.md

 # Random notes/ideas
 - axil_interface_slave_logic: not tested.
-- generate_wire: make arithmetic operation so that instead of "8-1" appears "7".
+- nets.py: create it and use it instead of generated_wires.py.
+Use it to manage wire and reg creation.